 Son Russell R. Harbaugh (1903-1973) was born on April 5, 1903.

 They are believed to have been the parents of five children -- James Austin Harbaugh, Eleanor Weitala, Russell Vaughn Harbaugh, Gerald S. Harbaugh and Scott Harbaugh.

 The Harbaughs moved in 1925 from Bear Run to Rices Landing, Greene County, PA, where Russell was employed as a track laborer and section worker on the railroad.
 When their son James was age two, in about 1925, he became so emotionally attached to his invalid grandparents, Mr. and Mrs. Austin Tissue, and to an uncle, Harry Tissue, that he was permitted to spend most of his time at their home in Bear Run.

 Tragedy struck in late November 1936, however, when the 11-year-old James was killed by a hit-and-run motorcyclist on the Connellsville- Farmington Highway.
 Authorities speculated that after the collision, the driver carried the mangled corpse to a spot where he knew relatives would find it.
 The body was deposited in a lane about 100 feet from the Levi Tissue farmhouse.
 A headline in the Connellsville Daily Courier said he had died of a broken neck.
 Reported the Waynesburg Democrat Messenger, he "had been missing from his home all Sunday night and his whereabouts were not known until yesterday morning as Madeline Tissue found the body as she was starting for the school where she is a teacher.
 The mystery into the boy's death deepened last night after searchers found his shoes along a lonely path the child sometimes took to the Tissue home.
 The shoes were unlaced."
-A distant cousin, Wilbert Regis "Patsy" Minerd, was among county detectives who investigated the case.
+A distant cousin, Wilbert Regis "Patsy" Minerd, was among the team of county detectives who investigated the case.